 Ofcom Decision: Resolved

-that the presenter and guest both immediately apologised for it.
-Ofcom also acknowledges that the word shit is considered only mildly offensive and a toilet word (-1-) and that its use here in a live programme transmitted before the
+broadcast and that the presenter and guest both immediately apologised for it.
+Ofcom also acknowledges that the word shit is considered only mildly offensive and a toilet word (-1-) and that its use here in a live programme

 Given the immediate and appropriate action taken by the broadcaster, we consider the matter resolved.